Is it too late to file my taxes?

 Again, in cases where a federal income tax return was not filed, the law provides most taxpayers with a three-year window of opportunity to claim a tax refund.
 If they do not file a tax return within three years, the money becomes the property of the U.S. Treasury.

-This entry was posted in Accounting, Adjusted Gross Income (AGI), Advance Child Tax Credit, Burbank, Business Expense, Cash Received For Work, Child & Dependent Care Credit, Child Tax Credit, Filing, Income Tax, Income Tax, Income Tax Return, Interest Income, IRS, Pasadena, Profit and Loss, Quickbooks Online, Refund Advance, Republic Bank, Simi Valley, Small Business, Stimulus Money, Tax, Tax Debt, Taxes.
+This entry was posted in Accounting, Adjusted Gross Income (AGI), Advance Child Tax Credit, Burbank, Business Expense, Cash Received For Work, Child & Dependent Care Credit, Child Tax Credit, Filing, Income Tax, Income Tax, Income Tax Return, Interest Income, IRS, Pasadena, Profit and Loss, Quickbooks Online, Republic Bank, Simi Valley, Small Business, Stimulus Money, Tax, Tax Debt, Tax Refund Advance Loan, Taxes.
 Bookmark the permalink.

 Comments are closed.